insolis/RepositoryServiceProvider/README.md

 $app['projects']->delete(array('title' => 'bar'));
 ```

-Will update all projects which title is "bar".
+Will delete all projects which title is "bar".

 ### `find($id)`